 Always check with the antivirus company before downloading to guarantee that the software will work as intended.

 Get the Mac Antivirus That’s Right for You

-Out of all the antivirus products on the market, our extensive testing has concluded that Avira offers the best free virus protection for Macs in 2019.
+Out of all the antivirus products on the market, my testing has concluded that Avira offers the best free virus protection for Macs in 2020.
 While Avira is amazing, it’s helpful to remember that basic protection only protects against basic threats.
 You can’t put a price on keeping you and your data secure.
 Extra features like ransomware protection and priority support can make a big difference in staying safe.